SiliconLabs/wisun-br-linux-docker/README.md

 aims to run on a Raspberry Pi, but it should work on any Linux host and even on Windows.

-The WiSun BR has to be connected to the host using USB.
+The Wi-SUN BR has to be connected to the host using USB.
 The docker will see it as a serial (UART) connection.

 Use of a network with IPv6 connectivity is encouraged.
 If IPv6 is not available, the docker image will automatically switch to "local" mode.
-In local mode, the container and the WiSun nodes are able to reach themselves, but communication with the outside is not possible.
+In local mode, the container and the Wi-SUN nodes are able to reach themselves, but communication with the outside is not possible.
 See also [Bugs and limitations](#bugs-and-limitations).